-- name, nationality, age, gender, marital status, personal identity number, taxpayer registration number, and addresses of both the employee and the employer;
+- name, nationality, age, gender, marital status, personal identity number and taxpayer registration number of the employee, and the address of both the employee and the employer;

 - the service or services to be provided, which shall be stated in as detailed a manner as possible;

-- the place or places where the work shall be rendered;
+- the place or places where the work shall be carried out;

 - the duration of the work shift;